 If you are writing a concrete adaptor, you must provide a concrete subclass of EOLoginPanel and a graphical user interface (usually a .nib file).
 Enterprise Objects Framework expects these resources to be provided in a bundle named "LoginPanel" in the adaptor's framework.
 See the class specification for EOAdaptor for more information.

 administrativeConnectionDictionaryForAdaptor:

+'''

-- (NSDictionary \)administrativeConnectionDictionaryForAdaptor:(EOAdaptor \)adaptor runPanelForAdaptor:validate:allowsCreation:
+- (NSDictionary ) administrativeConnectionDictionaryForAdaptor:(EOAdaptor ) adaptor

+'''

-Adaptor subclass should implement a subclass that implements this.
+Adaptor subclass should implement a subclass that implements this method.
 Returns nil if the user cancels the panel.